 This strategy flips the typical Book Week script, with the costume coming first and the book coming later.

-I will illustrate this through my very own first experience with Book Week, where I had withheld until the last moment the fact that we were having a Book Parade the next day (an act for which I’ve since received karmic retribution x 100 from my own kids).
+I will illustrate this through my very own first experience with Book Week as a child, where I had withheld from my mum until the last moment the fact that we were having a Book Parade the next day (an act for which I’ve since received karmic retribution x 100 from my own kids).
 Luckily, my mum managed to uncover a little maid outfit that was so conveniently generic that it was easy to pop over to the local library and find a book that vaguely suited it, thus allowing me to march proudly (albeit plainly) next to glittering Cinderellas and glowing Snow Whites.

 Write your own book to suit an existing costume